BHFDSC/CCU016/README.md

-# BHF Data Science Centre research project template

-This is a template repository used by the BHF Data Science Centre team when creating new research projects for CVD-COVID-UK where analyses are performed in a TRE in more than one nation.

 # Cardiovascular and cerebrovascular diseases related to antipsychotic prescribing in patients with dementia during the COVID-19 pandemic

 ## Project description